Hritik262/System-Design/README.md

 #### Key Difference:
 - **Layer 4**: Handles traffic at the "connection" level.
 Focuses on "where it came from, where it's going" (IP/Port).
 - **Layer 7**: Handles traffic at the "request content" level.
 Focuses on "what is being asked for" (URL, headers, cookies).

+## Reverse Proxy Explained

+### Real-world Analogy: The Restaurant Maître d' (Head Waiter)

+Imagine a large, popular restaurant with many different kitchen stations (Italian, Chinese, Indian, etc.).

+- **You (Client)**: The customer placing an order.
+- **Maître d' (Reverse Proxy)**: You don't go directly to the kitchens.
+You give your order to the maître d'.
+  - The maître d' takes your order.
+  - Decides which kitchen station (backend server) can best handle it (e.g., Italian kitchen for an Italian dish).
+  - Forwards your order to that specific kitchen.
+  - Receives the prepared dish from the kitchen.
+  - Serves the dish to you.
+- **Kitchen Stations (Backend Servers)**: These are the actual servers that process the request (cook the food).

+### Benefits of the Maître d' (Reverse Proxy) in this analogy:
+- **Security**: Hides the internal structure of the kitchen (backend servers) from the customer.
+- **Load Balancing**: Distributes orders among different kitchens to prevent any single kitchen from being overloaded.
+- **Efficiency/Caching**: If a "special dish" is ordered, the maître d' might already know its details and can provide a quick response without asking the kitchen (serves cached content).
+- **Simplicity/Abstraction**: Provides a single entry point (the maître d') despite a complex internal setup (multiple kitchens).
+- **SSL Termination**: Can handle encrypted communication from the customer and then talk to the kitchen normally.

+### Technical Explanation: Reverse Proxy

+A Reverse Proxy is a server that sits in front of one or more web servers (backend servers) and forwards client requests to them.
+The client makes requests to the reverse proxy, which then acts as an intermediary, directing traffic to the appropriate backend server.

+#### How it works:
+1. **Client Request**: A user's browser sends a request (e.g., www.example.com).
+2. **Request to Reverse Proxy**: This request first arrives at the reverse proxy (which is configured for www.example.com).
+3. **Reverse Proxy Decision**: The reverse proxy receives the request and, based on its configuration and rules, decides which backend server should handle it.
+This decision can be based on:
+   - **Load Balancing**: Which backend server has the least load.
+   - **Request Path/URL**: Directing /api/users to a user service, and /images to an image service.
+   - **Health Checks**: Ensuring the chosen backend server is healthy and operational.
+4. **Forwarding Request**: The reverse proxy forwards the client's request to the selected backend server.
+5. **Backend Response**: The backend server processes the request and sends the response back to the reverse proxy.
+6. **Sending Response to Client**: The reverse proxy then sends this response back to the original client.
+The client remains unaware of which specific backend server processed its request.

+#### Key Benefits of a Reverse Proxy (Technical):
+- **Load Balancing**: Distributes incoming client requests across multiple backend servers to ensure no single server is overwhelmed, improving performance and availability.
+- **Security**: Hides the IP addresses and internal architecture of backend servers, protecting them from direct attacks.
+It can also help mitigate DDoS attacks.
+- **SSL/TLS Termination**: Handles the encryption/decryption of client connections (HTTPS).
+This offloads the computational burden of SSL from backend servers.
+- **Caching**: Can store frequently accessed content, reducing the need for backend servers to regenerate it and speeding up response times for clients.
+- **Compression**: Can compress responses before sending them to clients, saving bandwidth and improving page load times.
+- **URL Rewriting**: Allows modifying incoming URLs before forwarding them to backend servers, offering flexibility in URL management.
+- **Centralized Logging and Monitoring**: All traffic passes through the reverse proxy, making it an ideal point for collecting access logs and monitoring system health.

+#### Common Reverse Proxy Software:
+- Nginx
+- Apache (using mod_proxy)
+- HAProxy
+- Cloudflare (also acts as a Content Delivery Network)

+#### Flow Clarification:
+The correct sequence is:

+**Client -> Reverse Proxy -> Backend Server**

+Load Balancing is a function or feature that the Reverse Proxy performs (if configured and if multiple backend servers are available).
+It's not a separate component that comes after the reverse proxy in the direct request path.

+So, a more detailed understanding of the flow is:

+**Client -> Reverse Proxy (where Load Balancing decisions are made, if applicable) -> Backend Server(s)**

+In essence, a reverse proxy acts as a sophisticated gateway, improving the security, performance, and scalability of web applications.

+## Service Discovery (Brief Notes)

+### What it is:
+- A mechanism for services in a distributed system to find each other dynamically without hardcoding addresses.
+- Acts like a "phone book" or "directory" for services.

+### Why it's needed:
+- **Dynamic Environments**: Service IPs/ports change frequently (e.g., in microservices, cloud deployments).
+- **Avoids Hardcoding**: Eliminates the need to manually update configurations when services scale or move.
+- **Resilience**: Helps avoid unhealthy service instances.

+### How it works (Core components):
+1. **Service Registration**: When a service starts, it registers its address (IP:Port) and name with a Service Discovery System (SDS).
+2. **Health Checks**: The SDS periodically checks registered services (e.g., via HTTP endpoint) to verify they are alive and healthy.
+Unhealthy services are removed from the available list.
+3. **Service Lookup/Discovery**: When a client service needs to communicate with another service, it queries the SDS for a healthy instance of that service.
+4. **SDS Response**: The SDS provides the address of an available, healthy service instance to the client.

+### Key Benefits:
+- **Flexibility**: Services can be deployed, scaled, and moved without manual configuration changes.
+- **Resilience/Fault Tolerance**: Unhealthy instances are automatically detected and removed.
+- **Decoupling**: Services don't need to know the physical location of other services.

+### Common Tools:
+- Consul
+- Etcd
+- Zookeeper

+### Summary of the Flow (with Load Balancing):
+1. Client -> Requests Reverse Proxy (entry point).
+2. Reverse Proxy -> Uses Service Discovery info to find available Service A instances.
+3. Reverse Proxy -> (Load Balances) and forwards request to one Service A instance.
+4. Service A -> Uses Service Discovery to find available Service B instances.
+5. Service A -> (Load Balances) and requests one Service B instance.
+6. Service B -> Responds to Service A.
+7. Service A -> Responds to Reverse Proxy.
+8. Reverse Proxy -> Responds to Client.

 ## Horizontal Scaling